 Low glycaemic index treatment (LGIT)

 This diet focuses on how carbohydrates affect the level of glucose in the blood (the glycaemic index), as well as the amount of carbohydrate eaten.
-Approximate portion sizes are used rather than food being weighed or measured.
+Approximate portion sizes are used rather than food being weighed.

 Is this a healthy way to eat?

-To make sure the diet is nutritionally balanced, an experienced dietitian works out exactly how much of which foods the person can eat each day.
+To make sure the diets are nutritionally balanced, an experienced dietitian works out exactly how much of which foods the person can eat each day.
 To help with this, people have individual recipes, are given support on how to plan meals, and are guided on which foods should be avoided.
-As the diet can be quite restrictive, the dietitian will recommend any vitamin and mineral supplements that are needed.
+As the diets can be quite restrictive, the dietitian will recommend any vitamin and mineral supplements that are needed.

 How is a person’s health monitored?